zachlambert/localisation/objective.md

 # Things to NOT do

 - Don't make it 3D
-- Don't implement feature extraction methods.
-Instead, model the feature extraction process, eg: by having some arbitrary probability of incorrect feature identification and feature matches.
 - Don't spend time optimising algorithms to be fast, such as using a quadtree for querying an occupancy grid.
 Keep it simple and focus on understanding the algorithms.